diptaraj23/cka-fed-dynamic-sparsity/README.md

 ## Dataset and Non-IID Setup

-Experiments use MNIST through `torchvision`.
+Experiments use MNIST and Fashion-MNIST through `torchvision`.

 Training data is split across simulated clients using Dirichlet label-skew partitioning: